 At the same time another piece of land (approximately one acre) sited very close to the new cemetery was also gifted to the Council and this now forms the St. Paul’s Amenity Garden – a beautiful, lightly managed oasis of calm intended for the peaceful enjoyment of all.

 Church Hill Public Amenity Area.

-In 1999, to mark the Millennium, a joint enterprise between the Royal British Legion and Ludgvan Parish Council (with the advice and assistance of the Ludgvan Horticultural Society) created an amenity and viewing area, incorporating an RBL memorial garden, on Church Hill on a site until then occupied by a seriously dilapidated ‘green shed’ – opposite the Old Ludgvan School.
-This shed, sometimes known as the Ludgvan Churchtown Reading Room, had been used during the second world war as an overflow classroom for evacuees and, more recently, from 1952, as the home of Ludgvan Parish Council.
+To mark the Millennium, a joint enterprise between the Royal British Legion and Ludgvan Parish Council (with the advice and assistance of the Ludgvan Horticultural Society) created an amenity and viewing area on Church Hill, incorporating an RBL memorial garden.
+The site until then was occupied by a seriously dilapidated ‘green shed’ – opposite the Old Ludgvan School.
+This shed, sometimes known as the Ludgvan Churchtown Reading Room, had been used during the Second World War as an overflow classroom for evacuees and, more recently, from 1952, as the home of Ludgvan Parish Council.
 The shed was demolished in 1999.

-The Royal British Legion memorial garden element of the site incorporates a number of re-located memorial tablets, the RBL badge and flagpole.
+The Royal British Legion memorial garden offers a magnificent view of St Michael’s Mount and incorporates a number of re-located memorial tablets, the RBL badge and flagpole.